spatialos/gdk-for-unity/docs/workflows/reconnection-logic.md

 #### 2. The client stops sending data.

 This scenario is a bit more tricky.
 The application is still alive, however the OS may decide to not run the game or send any data while the application is in the background.
 [SpatialOS]({{urlRoot}}/reference/glossary#spatialos-runtime) will close the connection if it doesn't receive any messages from a client-worker for a period of time.
-You need add a way to reconnect clients to your game to handle this scenario.
+You need to add a way for clients to reconnect to your game to handle this scenario.

 ## Types of disconnections in the GDK